Lamivudine / ZidovudineBrand Name: Combivir Other Names: 3TC / ZDV Drug Class: Combination Drugs

-Some people infected with both HIV and hepatitis B virus (HBV) have had a worsening of their HBV infection after stopping lamivudine, one of the two HIV medicines contained in Combivir.
-Talk to your health care provider about any changes to your HIV regimen.
+Some people who have both HIV and lamivudine, one of the two HIV medicines contained in Combivir.
+Talk to your health care provider about any changes to your HIV .(HBV) have had a worsening of their HBV after stopping

 While taking Combivir, it is important to keep all of your appointments with your health care provider.

-Combivir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing more than 66 lb (30 kg).
+Combivir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children weighing more than 66 lb (30 kg).
 Combivir is always used in combination with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, including Combivir, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV.
+If you are taking HIV medicines, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.